clotito14/s24/RESEARCH/betaGa203/bGa203-notes.md

 17. TWO-DIMENSIONAL ELECTRON GAS (2DEG) - a layer or sheet of electrons that can only move in two-dimensions caused by the junction of two differing semiconductor materials.
 The special quantum confinement of 2DEG can reduce the effective mass of the electron.
 Less electron scattering compared to 3D confinement.

 18. SCHOTTKY BARRIER DIODE (SBD) - a diode created by the junction of a metal and a semiconductor, where there is a potential barrier formed from the difference of the two material's work functions.

+19. UNIPOLAR LIMIT OF SEMICONDUCTOR - The idealized scenario when the carrier associated with charge transport in a semiconductor is either only electrons or only holes.
+(Unipolar Electron Conduction or Unipolar Hole Conduction)

 --I have notes for the previous sections I and II on paper--